CaRi-heart technology

 Reviewed By

-Ms Minicozzi is a Clinical Reader in Colorectal Surgery at the Blizard Institute at Queen Mary University of London, and Consultant Colorectal and Peritoneal Surgeon at the Royal London Hospital - Barts Health NHS Trust.
-She is the lead for colorectal cancer surgery and the colorectal cancer multidisciplinary team (MDT).
-Additionally, she leads the Multidisciplinary Peritoneal Oncology service at Barts which she established in 2020.
+Annamaria Minicozzi is a Consultant Colorectal and Peritoneal Surgeon at the Royal London Hospital within Barts Health NHS Trust, and a Clinical Reader in Colorectal Surgery at the Blizard Institute, Queen Mary University of London.
+She leads colorectal cancer surgery and the colorectal cancer multidisciplinary team (MDT), and established and now leads the Multidisciplinary Peritoneal Oncology service at Barts, launched in 2020.

-She completed her higher surgical training at the Verona University Hospital.
-Through her training, she successfully completed an International Colorectal Surgical Oncology Fellowship on Organ Preservation/Watch & Wait in rectal cancer (Sao Paolo, Brazil) and a second International Colorectal Fellowship in advanced and recurrent rectal cancer at the Karolinska Hospital (Stockholm, Sweden).
-In 2010, she was awarded a PhD for her work on multimodal imaging in colorectal cancer.
-In 2014, she became a Fellow of the Royal College of Surgeons of England.
+Ms Minicozzi completed her higher surgical training at Verona University Hospital and undertook two prestigious international fellowships: an Organ Preservation/Watch & Wait fellowship in rectal cancer in São Paulo, Brazil, and a fellowship in advanced and recurrent rectal cancer at Karolinska Hospital.
+She was awarded a PhD in 2010 for her work on multimodal imaging in colorectal cancer and became a Fellow of the Royal College of Surgeons of England in 2014.

-Following the completion of her general surgery training, Ms Minicozzi embarked on three Colorectal Surgery fellowships for highly specialist training in: 1) Complex colorectal cancer surgery, inflammatory bowel disease surgery, polyposis and inherited cancers at St Marks Hospital.
-2) Royal College of Surgeons Fellowship in complex inflammatory bowel disease and intestinal failure surgery at the Royal London Hospital.
-3) Royal College of Surgeons Fellowship in advanced minimally invasive colorectal cancer surgery at Peterborough City Hospital.
+Following general surgery training, she pursued three highly specialist colorectal fellowships.
+These included complex colorectal cancer, inflammatory bowel disease, polyposis and inherited cancer surgery at St Mark’s Hospital; complex inflammatory bowel disease and intestinal failure surgery at the Royal London Hospital through a Royal College of Surgeons Fellowship; and advanced minimally invasive colorectal cancer surgery at Peterborough City Hospital.

-Ms Minicozzi’s specialist clinical and academic interests focus on colorectal cancer treatments that require innovative and advanced therapies due to their complexity.
-She has been responsible in establishing a CRS & HIPEC service for peritoneal metastases from colorectal and appendiceal cancer.
-Additionally, she has also conducted research on single cell sequencing in rectal cancer to support the Organ Preservation/Watch & Wait strategy in patients with rectal cancer who achieve a clinical complete response after neoadjuvant treatment.
-She is also the Principal Investigator (PI) of a national randomised trial investigating pressurised intraperitoneal aerosolised chemotherapy (PIPAC) for colorectal cancer patients with extensive peritoneal metastases that cannot be treated by conventional treatments.
+Her clinical and academic interests centre on advanced and innovative treatments for complex colorectal cancer.
+She has led the establishment of a CRS & HIPEC service for peritoneal metastases arising from colorectal and appendiceal cancers, and her research includes single-cell sequencing in rectal cancer to support organ preservation strategies for patients achieving a clinical complete response after neoadjuvant therapy.
+She is the Principal Investigator of a national randomised trial evaluating pressurised intraperitoneal aerosolised chemotherapy (PIPAC) for patients with extensive peritoneal metastases unsuitable for conventional treatments.

-Ms Minicozzi has published extensively in surgical journals and contributed to several surgical textbooks.
-She is an international lecturer on complex cancer surgery.
-Throughout her career, she has secured multiple research grants.
+Ms Minicozzi has published widely in leading surgical journals, contributed to multiple surgical textbooks, and is an invited international lecturer on complex cancer surgery.
+She has secured numerous research grants and continues to combine high-level clinical practice with impactful translational and clinical research.

 Colorectal Surgery